 We get an idea of the temper of the times when colonists criticized Hutchinson not for being for the Stamp Act, but for being against it for the wrong reasons.
 Where people like Adams and Otis saw deep-seated principle at stake, Hutchinson saw misguided policy, and this attitude led to Hutchinson’s most unfortunate and damaging mistake.
 Bostonians drew up an eloquent and passionate objection to the Stamp Act to send to Parliament, but Hutchinson put on the brakes.
 He argued, tinkered and pleaded for a month to change much of the tone and some of the substance of their entreaty, while still sharing their objections to the tax.
 In the interval, other colonies gained fame and glory by publishing their own heated objections, making Boston look weak and tepid.
 Between their first headstrong and final lukewarm drafts, England settled their minds and began the road to enforcing the Act.

 Boston was not amused.
 They vented all their considerable anger directly at Hutchinson.
 Many of them suspected him (erroneously) of merely stalling for time and not really being against the Act at all.

-While in the end I give the slight nod to the revolutionaries on the question of their relationship to England, I cannot say that Hutchinson was entirely wrong.
 If the revolution had never happened, who’s to say that the colonies would not in time have developed their essential independence along the lines of Canada?
 Such a smooth, uneventful and gradual transition would have tickled Hutchinson pink.